walt-id/waltid-identity/docs/proximity-test-automation.md

 task in a multi-task invocation does not select all preceding tasks.
 Preserve failed attempts and zero-test/setup failures; do not retry until green and report only the last result.
 Unit-test deadlines and coroutine deadlines remain finite.

-The Enterprise iOS lane separately times prerequisite fixture compilation, simulator startup, framework assembly, Xcode build, fixture health and test execution.
-Its bounded step budget is 70 minutes; its five native tests and per-phase limits remain unchanged.
-This is setup headroom and diagnostics, not evidence of runner reliability.
-The coordinated Enterprise companion supplies the split build/test task and retains per-run phase logs on failure or cancellation.

 ## Independent source authority